14th May 2019

 When you live in a displacement camp, you’re assigned one tent for your whole family.
 Your bathrooms are at the end of the block—along with your kitchen and access to water.
 How do you prepare food for your child?
 How do you keep your child safe?

-“In 2016 when the fighting in Mosul intensified, there were thousands of families that were displaced from their homes because of the violence and were relocated to these camps.
-Today in 2018, these families are still living here,” Nau said.
-“Many of them have tried to return home but have found that there’s not a home waiting for them when they get back.
-There’s no work or resources for them, so they’ve come back to the camps or have not been able to leave.”
+“In 2016 when the fighting in Mosul intensified, thousands of families were displaced and relocated to these camps.
+Today in 2019, these families are still living here,” Haley said.
+“Many of them have tried to return home but have found that there’s no home or work waiting for them.
+In the coming months, camps across the region are posturing to take on new arrivals of Iraqis returning from Syria, and we expect the need for nutrition programming to remain key.”

 Fatima* remembers the escalating situation in Mosul well.